MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/61883/ns-61883-_cmp_create_plug.md

 ### -field Pcr

-On input, an <a href="https://docs.microsoft.com/windows-hardware/drivers/ddi/61883/ns-61883-_av_pcr">AV_PCR</a> structure that contains values used by the protocol driver to initialize the plug.
+On input, an [AV_PCR](https://docs.microsoft.com/windows-hardware/drivers/ddi/61883/ns-61883-_av_pcr) structure that contains values used by the protocol driver to initialize the plug.

 ### -field pfnNotify